Certora/Documentation/docs/user-guide/getting-started/install.md

 -------------------------------------------------------------

 The Certora Prover requires a personal access key.
-You can get a personal access key by registering on the [Certora website](https://www.certora.com/signup?plan=prover).
+You can get a free personal access key by registering on the [Certora website](https://www.certora.com/signup?plan=prover).

 Before running the Prover,